 As they did during their tour through the Carolinas and Florida, the men of the 47th had battled the elements and disease, as well as the Confederate Army, in order to survive.
 But the Red River Campaign’s most senior leader, Union Major-General Nathaniel P. Banks, would not.
 Removed from command amid the controversy regarding the Union Army’s successes and failures, he was placed on leave by President Abraham Lincoln.
 He later redeemed himself by spending much of his time in Washington, D.C. as a Reconstruction advocate for the people of Louisiana.

-On the Fourth of July, Wharton, Gobin and their fellow C Company soldiers learned that their fight was still far from over as the regiment received new orders to return to the Eastern Theatre of battle.
+On the Fourth of July, Wharton, Gobin, First Sergeant Christ Beard, and their fellow C Company soldiers learned that their fight was still far from over as the regiment received new orders to return to the Eastern Theatre of battle.

 An Encounter with Lincoln and Snicker’s Gap